dasiegel/IRT-M/README.md

 ## Use and Examples

-The IRT-M model takes a set of data composed of an array of choices (e.g., answers to survey questions; votes on bills; elements of treaties) made by data units (e.g., survey respondents; legislators; peace treaties).
+The IRT-M model takes a set of data composed of an array of choices (e.g., answers to survey questions; votes on bills; elements of treaties, indicators from research organizations) made by data units (e.g., survey respondents; legislators; peace treaties).

-The present iteration of IRT-M requires dichotomous choices, with any non-dichotomous choice needing to be reformatted into a series of dichotomous ones.